 On the Resource Monitor’s network tab, you can view the list of processes with network activity and see what’s sucking up resources.
 Note that this counts all network activity — even processes just communicating with other devices on the local network and not connecting to the Internet.

-On Windows 8, you can view per-process network activity on the Processes tab.
+On Windows 8 or 10, you can view per-process network activity on the Processes tab.

 Check Per-Process Disk Activity